runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ![A validation error message](./images/validation-errormessage.png)

 Next property is `ObserveHasErrors`. `ObserveHasErrors` property type is `IObservable<bool>`.
-In popular input form case, combine `ObserveHasErrors` property values very useful.
+In the popular input form case, combining `ObserveHasErrors` property values is very useful.

-This sample program is that create HasErros property that type is ReactiveProperty&lt;bool&gt; that combine two ReactiveProperty's ObserveHasErrors properties.
+This sample program creates the `HasErrors` property that is of type `ReactiveProperty&lt;bool&gt;` that combine two `ReactiveProperty`'s `ObserveHasErrors` properties.

 ```csharp
 public class ViewModel